aliutiev/portfolio/HTML Assignment Generator/README.md

-An assignment generator for a course that creates randomized copies of the specific assignment using HTML, JS & Python.
+An assignment generator for a course that creates randomized copies of a user request generator using HTML, JS & Python.